EVOTER: Evolution of Transparent Explainable Rule-sets: Illustrating EVOTER's Performance

-\paragraph{Experiment} A random-forest predictor was trained on the Heart Failure data-set \cite{chicco2020machine} to predict the probability of death for a patient given two possible interventions, i.e., ejection fraction and serum creatinine.
+\paragraph{Experiment} A random-forest predictor was trained on the Heart-Failure data set \cite{chicco2020machine} to predict the probability of death for a patient given two possible interventions, i.e., ejection fraction and serum creatinine.
 The predictor achieved an out-of-sample Mathews correlation coefficient of 0.33.

-The prescriptor receives the patient condition as its input and prescribes one of the two interventions.
+The prescriptor receives the patient's condition as its input and prescribes one of the two interventions.
 The predictor is queried to evaluate its fitness in minimizing deaths.
-The neural network prescriptor's input nodes correspond to the patient condition and outputs to the two possible treatments, and it has a hidden layer of 16 nodes.
+The neural network prescriptor's input nodes correspond to the patient's condition and output nodes to the two possible treatments; it has a hidden layer of 16 nodes.
 Its weights were evolved over 100 generations using a population size of 100.
-Similarly, the rule-set prescriptor includes left-hand side clauses referring to the patient's condition, and right-hand side actions specifying interventions.
+Similarly, the rule-set prescriptor includes left-hand side clauses referring to the patient's condition and right-hand side actions specifying interventions.
 Evolution was similarly set to run for 100 generations with a population of 100.

 \paragraph{Results}